 As you celebrate Eid ul-Adha with your family, don’t forget to fulfil your Qurbani.
-821 Million people go to sleep on an empty stomach and meat is inaccessible to many.
+Over 821 million people go to sleep on an empty stomach and meat is inaccessible to many.
 Your Qurbani is often the only meat they taste all year bringing relief and sustenance.

 Qurbani is wajib on every Muslim who is of sound mind with wealth greater than the level of Nisab.
 At Save an Orphan, we want to make orphans and their communities experience a special Eid this year.
 We deliver meat to families across Asia and Africa so you can uphold this special sunnah.

-You can also donate your Qurbani to a country in crisis and emergency - including Yemen, Syria and Palestine from £150.
+You can also donate your Qurbani to a country in crisis including Yemen, Syria and Palestine from £150.

 Should be given by every Muslim

 Qurbani starts on the 10th day of Dhul- Hijah

 The meat from Qurbani should be divided in three equal parts

 Qurbani is an obligatory act whereby every year Muslims around the world slaughter an animal – a goat, a sheep, a cow or a camel during the month of Dhul Hijjah, the 12th and final month of the Islamic Calendar.